jannelson36/alx-backend-javascript/0x05-Node_JS_basic/README.md

 # NodeJS Basics

-This project contains tasks for learning to the basics of NodeJS.
+This project contains tasks about basics of NodeJS.

-## Tasks To Complete
+## Tasks

 + [x] 0. **Executing basic javascript with Node JS**<br/>[0-console.js](0-console.js) includes a module that exports a function named `displayMessage` that prints in `STDOUT` the string argument.